To create a form:

 - Question text - Each question type requires you to specify the question text.

 - Mandatory/Optional - Select whether the question is mandatory to answer or not.
-If mandatory questions are not filled out, the form will not be able to be saved.
+If mandatory questions are not filled out, the form will not be considered completed.

 - Image as Question - Upload an image to your question.